cloudoperators/heureka/docs/scannerrun_protocol.md

 Heureka needs to keep track of scanner runs for two primary reasons:

-1. For compliance reasons Heureka needs to track that scanner runs where executed.
+1. For compliance reasons Heureka needs to track that scanner runs were executed.
 2. Heureka needs information for detected security vulnerabilities to detect the presence, and absence of security vulnerabilities.